murkl/arch-os/installer/README.md

 Three orderings are load bearing, and each is written down as a `needs:` or as a
-stage: the disk exists before anything is installed onto it, 32-bit support is switched on before any package that needs it is pulled in, and the boot chain is signed last — signing only holds if nothing rebuilds the kernel image afterwards.
+stage: the disk exists before anything is installed onto it, 32-bit support is switched on before any package that needs it is pulled in, and the boot chain is signed last: signing only holds if nothing rebuilds the kernel image afterwards.

 `make check` prints the order the whole tree adds up to.